fvgh/winfoom/README.md

 ![Downloads](https://img.shields.io/github/downloads/ecovaci/winfoom/total)

 ### Basic Proxy Facade for NTLM, Kerberos, SOCKS and Proxy Auto Config file proxies
 ### 🔴 Important: _This project is no longer maintained.
-Until a new maintainer will step in, the development and bug fixing is freezed._
+Until a new maintainer will step in, the development and bug fixing are freezed._

 # Overview
 Winfoom is an HTTP(s) proxy server facade that allows applications to authenticate through the following proxies: